Layers

 Lifecycle

-• DELETE /v1/influencers/:influencerId soft-deletes.
-Body is optional { "reason": "..." } which is persisted on the deleted row for audit.
+• DELETE /v1/influencers/:influencerId deletes the influencer from future selection.
+Body is optional { "reason": "..." }.
 The response is { "influencerId", "status": "deleted", "deletedAt" }.
-Deleted influencers still appear on any historical content that used them; they just can't be selected for new generations.
+Deleted influencers still appear on historical content that used them; they just can't be selected for new generations.

 On this page